Sn1F3rt/Portfolio/README.md

 ## About

 This repository contains the source code for my personal portfolio website.
-The application is built using `Quart` and `Jinja2` for the backend and `Bootstrap` for the frontend.
+The application is built using `Quart` for the backend and `Jinja2` for the frontend.

 ## Prerequisites